 Wentworth College has a dedicated “French Language Hub” that supports students new to the French language as well as those who are more advanced in their usage and understanding.
 It also offers French lessons to the community, not just Wentworth students.

 French Lessons – (optional subject) from Year 8 to Year 13.
 Advanced students prepare for their IGCSE, AS and A Level examinations at the end of the year.
 To help them with vocabulary, the students used the website ‘Quizlet’ – a free resource that helps with vocabulary through fun games.

-French Club – held every Wednesday lunchtime, students can play games, watch French videos, practice their French language skills or simply catch up on some of their French academic work with extra support available.
+French Club – held every Wednesday lunchtime, we play a different French movie each week, students can play games, watch French videos, practice their French language skills or simply catch up on some of their French academic work with extra support available.
 The aim of this Club is to provide French lessons for any student from Years 7 to 13, regardless of their fluency.
 Some participants are preparing for their Cambridge International examinations while others may want to simply explore their interest in the language and culture.

 French Language Hub

 All things French – open to the community

 For lovers of all things French, the French Language Hub is open to the Whangaparaoa community for: